jauco/router.js/README.md

 `setup` method.
 These two steps are broken apart to support async loading via **promises** (see below).

-To transition into the state represented by a handler without changing the URL, use `router.transitionTo`:
+To transition into the state represented by a handler using the javascript API, use `router.transitionTo`.
+The URL will be updated for you.

 ```javascript
 router.transitionTo('showPost', post);